MozkTaberenai/scriptify/README.md

 #### Command Piping

-Chain commands together just like in shell scripts:
+Chain commands together just like in shell scripts. **New in Rust 1.87.0**: scriptify now uses native `std::io::pipe` for enhanced performance and memory efficiency!

 ```rust
 use scriptify::*;